 Many Kodi users use Virtual Private Networks (VPNs) to hide more illicit streaming activities.
 But even those who use legitimate, legal addons can benefit from a VPN.
 If you haven’t already, learn how to install a VPN on Kodi in this tutorial.

-Some ISPs throttle bandwidth based on the content you access.
-If it sees you’re trying to stream a video, it might slow down your internet speed, resulting in lower quality and more frequent buffering.
+- Some ISPs throttle bandwidth based on the content you access.
+If it notices that you’re trying to stream a video, it might slow down your internet speed, resulting in lower quality and more frequent buffering.
 A VPN hides traffic from your ISP so it can’t discriminate based on the type of data being downloaded.

-While VPNs do a great job of protecting your privacy, connecting to an intermediary server can significantly slow down your connection.
-If you want to stream Kodi content through a VPN, you’re going to need a fast and consistent provider.
+While VPNs do a great job of protecting your privacy, they can significantly slow down your connection.
 Additionally, some VPNs keep log files, completely discounting your safety.
+To safely stream Kodi content through a VPN, you’re going to need a fast and consistent provider.

 IPVanish keeps no logs of your online activities.
-We recommend using IPVanish as it is fast, reliable, and secure enough to safely stream from Kodi add-ons with minimal buffering and high quality video.
+We recommend using IPVanish as it is fast, reliable, and secure enough to safely stream from Kodi add-ons with minimal buffering and high-quality video.
+The app is available from the Google Play Store or as an APK file from IPVanish’s website.

 READER DEAL: Comparitech readers can save up to 60% on IPVanish plans.